iVis-at-Bilkent/cytoscape.js-fcose/README.md

   padding: 10,
   // whether to include labels in node dimensions.
 Valid in "proof" quality
   nodeDimensionsIncludeLabels: false,
+  // whether to pack disconnected components - valid only if randomize: true
+  packComponents: true,

   /* spectral layout options */